Night is the Mother of Day.

 Sleep pressure is thought to be controlled by the neurotransmitter, adenosine, which increases in concentration in our bodies when we are awake.
 Caffeine, which is present in coffee amongst other things, reduces the effects of adenosine.4

-Our body clock regulates WHEN we sleep and is controlled by the switches between daylight and darkness and regulated by the hormone, melatonin.4
+Our body clock regulates WHEN we sleep and is controlled by the switches between daylight and darkness and regulated by the sleep hormones.4

-Melatonin is the body’s own sleep hormone and is, in evolutionary terms, very old – over 3 billion years.
+The body’s own sleep hormone is, in evolutionary terms, very old – over 3 billion years.
 It plays many different roles in the body, not least in our internal body clock.5

 Our body clock tells us when to sleep.
 And, like the majority of mammals, this is at night when it’s dark.3

 Our body clock is controlled by light and darkness.
-Our eyes are constantly sending signals to the hypothalamus in the brain and when it’s light, the hypothalamus in turn sends signals that inhibit melatonin production.
-But when it gets dark, these signals are turned off and our body begins to secrete the hormone, melatonin – and our body clock tells us it’s time to go to bed.6
+Our eyes are constantly sending signals to the hypothalamus in the brain and when it’s light, the hypothalamus in turn sends signals that inhibit the production of sleep hormone.
+But when it gets dark, these signals are turned off and our body begins to secrete sleep hormones – and our body clock tells us it’s time to go to bed.6

 Sometimes, our body clock can go wrong and we find it hard to sleep and wake at the right times.
 There can be many reasons why this happens, not least because in our modern society, there is plenty of light – even at night – and a whole host of other things that distract us from our body’s natural sleep signals.7